12 Simonds Hill Road

 RodewayInn.com

 Small budget motel.
-Less that 10 miles away.
-Rooms $45-$100.
+Less than 10 miles away.
+Rooms ~$75.

 Jenkins Inn